Geneva Mitchell: Career

 Mitchell started her career on the stage in a musical comedy.
 At age 17, she was in the choruses of Sally and the Ziegfeld Follies of 1921.

 She signed a contract with Warner Brothers in October 1929, and with Columbia Pictures in June 1934.
 Modern viewers will recognize Mitchell from her appearances in the Three Stooges 1935 films Restless Knights, Pop Goes the Easel, and particularly Hoi Polloi.
 In Hoi Polloi, Mitchell plays a dance instructor who directs the Stooges to "do exactly as I do."
 Before she begins her dance, a bumblebee lands on her bare back, and then crawls under her dress.
 She becomes alarmed.
 Naturally, the Stooges mimic her every startled move.
 This hilarious footage was to be reused six years later in In the Sweet Pie and Pie.

 Death

-Poor health curtailed Mitchell's career after 1936, as she appeared in only one film throughout the 1940s.
+Poor health, reportedly due to alcoholism, curtailed Mitchell's career after 1936, as she appeared in only one film throughout the 1940s.
 She died in Los Angeles, California on March 10, 1949, at age 41.